 - Impacts to the business are minimised.

-- Janellis are experts in the niche area of CBD emergency management and city resilience.
+- Janellis has expertise in the niche area of CBD Emergency Management and City Resilience.
 We have specialised in this area for over 10 years helping complex organisations align, integrate, test and assure their emergency, crisis and organisational resilience capability.

-- In 2006, Janellis first developed the ‘CBD Emergency Management Guidelines for Businesses’ in collaboration with the NSW Government that received a State and National Award from the Attorney General’s Department.
+- In 2006, Janellis first developed the ‘CBD Emergency Management Guidelines for Businesses’ in collaboration with the NSW Government and received a State and National Award from the Attorney General’s Department.

 - In December 2015 Janellis partnered with Dexus Property Group to facilitate the launch of CBD Response with key representatives from NSW Police, NSW Police Media and Transport for NSW, held at the Sydney Chamber of Commerce.
-The session was held to raise awareness of the new plans and the tools available for business leaders.
+The session raised awareness of the new plans and the tools available for business leaders.

 - Janellis consultants have a diverse range of skills and experience across the spectrum of emergency and crisis management and all have over 15+ years experience in working with complex organisations and government agencies.

-For more information on our capability and expertise in this area please follow the links below or contact our Associate Director, Steve Pearce directly firstname.lastname@example.org.
+For more information on our capability and expertise in this area please follow the links below or contact us via email – email@example.com for more information.

 Digital technology is a powerful enabler for collaborative critical thinking particularly where teams are mobile and need to make high-stakes decisions, often with very little notice and under time pressure.

-Last month I was working with an executive leadership team to help build their capability to respond to a range of known and unknown risks that the organisation face.
+Previously we have worked with executive leadership teams to help build their capability to respond to a range of known and unknown risks that the organisation face.

 As with most leadership teams we work with, they already have an impressive and diverse range of skills and experiences.
-The session again highlighted, that leadership styles may be unique and risks between organisations varied but the majority of executive leaders already have strong critical thinking capabilities.
+These sessions again highlighted, that leadership styles may be unique and risks between organisations varied but the majority of executive leaders already have strong critical thinking capabilities.

 Some leaders demonstrate their critical thinking skills in very direct and overt ways, clearly ‘cutting through’ to identify the key issues and making strong decisions.
 Others do this in more collaborative and subtle ways but; the majority of executive leaders and emerging leaders have critical thinking as a core competency.